zX3no/rust-tui/README.md

 Task.rs is way too big

-Figure out how to clear the console and delete the history and prevent flickering
+Console gets cleared but the history does not

 Show some examples of what tasks, boards and notes look like